23rd Ohio Infantry Regiment: With the Army of the Potomac, at South Mountain and Antietam

 On Monday, September 8, the 23rd Ohio's division was ordered to take the advance.
 Enjoying the nice weather and rich farmland, the 23d Regiment was in a good mood, giving facetious answers to what troops they were on the march to Brookville.
 From there they led on to Goshen, then Ridgeville, where it met the B&O, moving west arriving at Frederick, shortly after noon, Friday, September 12.
-Hayes later wrote in his diary that, in contrast to the rugged mountains of their former location, they marched through a "well-cultivated, beautiful region," with the heat and dust moderatedf by occasional rain.
+Hayes later wrote in his diary that, in contrast to the rugged mountains of their former location, they marched through a "well-cultivated, beautiful region," with the heat and dust moderated by occasional rain.

 Late in the afternoon of Friday, September 12, IX Corps neared Frederick.
 The 23rd Ohio and its division were leading the advance and made contact with the Confederate rear-guard of cavalry under Hampton at the Monocacy River 3 mi east of Frederick and drove them back into the town.
 Cox deployed his division in line of battle once across the river on both sides of the National Pike.
 The 23rd Ohio, in Scammon's brigade on the south side of the macadamized road, advanced west with its division, driving Maj.
 Gen. D. H. Hill's forces west out of the city with slight loss on both sides.